This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 2. We are indirectly funding animal testing!

-Some people feel when we buy from any one of a corporation’s subsidiary brands, that the money from our purchases will get funneled back to the parent corporation, and then we don’t know where or how that money is being spent by the parent company.
+Some people feel when we buy from any of a corporation’s subsidiary brands that, the money from our purchases will get funneled back to the parent corporation, and then we don’t know where or how that money is being spent by the parent company.

 And if the parent company tests on animals, that implies our purchases from one of their cruelty-free brands are indirectly funding more animal tests commissioned by the parent company.